 By Fountain Pen Expert Team Published January 3, 2026 Updated January 3, 2026

-Wing Sung and Hero represent classic Chinese fountain pen heritage, offering unique value propositions: Wing Sung specializes in affordable piston fillers ($6-24) that rival TWSBI quality, while Hero provides vintage designs and the cheapest 14K gold nib pen ($25-35) available.
-These brands are perfect for writers wanting advanced features or classic aesthetics without premium pricing.
+Wing Sung and Hero represent classic Chinese fountain pen heritage, offering unique value propositions: Wing Sung specializes in affordable piston and vacuum fillers, while Hero provides vintage designs and a few collector-interest models.
+These brands are best for writers wanting advanced features or classic aesthetics without premium Western-brand pricing.

 Quick Recommendations